IRL2/nanover-docs/source/concepts/recording.rst

 How to visualise recordings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Rust Server can stream recorded NanoVer streams to a client.
-The client then plays back the recording as if it were
-a live stream.
-The server sends the frames and state updates whilst trying to respect the timing dictated by the timestamps stored
-in the file.

 **Using the the command line**, providing only a ``.traj`` file will stream the frames only,
 and providing only a ``.state`` file will stream the state updates only.
 In order to send both streams together, provide the two file paths separated by a colon: